kennedylabs/fabric-blocks/README.md

 # fabric-blocks

-Object-oriented set of components built on top of the Office UI Fabric JS library.
+Object-oriented set of components built on top of the Office UI Fabric React JavaScipt library.